cjohansen/replicant-docs/content/hiccup.md

 Like event handlers, life-cycle hooks can be expressed as data see the [detailed guide on life-cycle hooks](/guide/life-cycle/).

+<a id="mounting-unmounting"></a>
 ### Mounting and unmounting

 Elements can have attribute overrides when they are added to or removed from the DOM.
-This can be used to create transitions or animate SVGs etc.
+These can be used to create transitions or animate SVGs etc.
-`:replicant/mounting` is an attribute map that will be merged into the element's attributes during mounting, and `:replicant/unmounting` does the same during unmounts.
+`:replicant/mounting` is an attribute map that will be merged into the element's attributes when mounting, and `:replicant/unmounting` does the same when unmounts.

 ```clj